High Frame Rate Video Reconstruction based on an Event Camera: Using More Than One Frame

 \section{Using More Than One Frame}

-As the EDI model is based on a single image, noise from events can easily degrade the quality of the reconstructed videos with low temporal consistency.
-Though we integrate over small time intervals from the centre of the exposure time to mitigate this error, flickering sometimes occurs at two endpoints of the video.
-In addition, regularization terms are included to build the energy function with extra weight parameters.
-Therefore, we propose an approach based on multiple images to tackle the problem.
+Though our EDI can reconstruct high frame rate videos efficiently, noise from events can easily degrade the quality of reconstructed videos with low temporal consistency.
+In addition, regularization terms in the energy function introduce unexpected weight parameters.
+Therefore, we propose a multiple images based approach to tackle the above problems with a simple yet effective optimization solution.